dmhacker/s4pg/README.md

 All cryptographic primitives are handled through either [hashicorp/vault](https://pkg.go.dev/github.com/hashicorp/vault) or [golang/crypto](https://pkg.go.dev/golang.org/x/crypto).
-That being said, please vet this source code before using in a high-risk situation.
+That being said, please vet this source code before using it in a high-risk situation.

 ## Setup